cyrusobrien/cyrusobrien/_pages/photos.md

 <div class="item">
                     <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/ripcartoon.jpg" alt="Slide 13" />
                     <div class="carousel-caption">
                         <p>Among the most profitable of Florida's prison industries was its tobacco farm.
 Florida prisons produced cigarettes with the ominous branding "RIP."
 Several people who remember them told me that they had so much tar in them that after they had burned, "you could pick the whole ash up."
 Cigarette production stopped only when overcrowding became so severe in the early 1980s that the tobacco barns were converted into dormitories.
 The history of Florida's cigarette production continues to complicate the state's litigation (along with 45 other states) against U.S. tobacco producers.
 Given its captive consumers, RIP brand didn't need to advertise.
-This satirical 1977 cartoon advertisement appeared in the <i>Starke Reality II</i> (Volume I, p.
+This satirical 1977 cartoon advertisement by Thom Caraccio appeared in the <i>Starke Reality II</i> (Volume I, p.
 9). </p>
                     </div>
                 </div>
             <div class="item">